Larry955/linux_recycle/README.md

 recover.sh bbfa1f311a5828452b953d1335cbf027
 ```

-feel free to connect me if you have any trouble in using these scripts
+feel free to concat me if you have any trouble in using these scripts